-Make DMV Pay Your Attorney's Fees
+DMV May Be Responsible To Pay Your Attorney’s Fees

 It is hard to imagine any other branch of government treating citizens as poorly as does DMV.
-The “hearing officers” at Driver Safety who decide your fate are often promoted from the ranks of drive test examiner.
+The hearing officers at Driver Safety who decide your fate are often promoted from the ranks of drive test examiner.
 They usually have no legal training whatsoever, and they serve as both prosecutor and judge on your case.

 As prosecutor they introduce evidence against you and then as judge, rule on your objections to that evidence.
 They often have an inadequate understanding of the law and have no incentive to treat you fairly because their supervisors review only the cases where they return somebody’s license.
 That’s right: so long as the hearing officer suspends your license, their performance is never reviewed.
 Not surprisingly, the confluence of these factors lead many hearing officers to make arbitrary and capricious decisions, and that’s where the attorneys’ fee provision comes into play.